THE VERMONT HAM RADIO CONVENTION

 W1V SPECIAL EVENT STATION

 The W1V Special Event Station is BACK!
-Our fully remote station (look ma, no wires!) will link to a nearby station with large antennas.
+Our fully remote station will link to a nearby station with large antennas.
 W1V will be located just after you enter the Convention.
 Be sure to put the headphones on and make a few contacts.
 Person working the best DX will get a prize!

 VE SESSION